The Best Retinol Eye Creams For Wrinkles, Dark Circles & Under-Eye Bags

 However, that’s not the case with retinol eye cream.
 Because retinol itself is the irritant.
 So even if your eye cream is fragrance-free, a pure retinol eye cream can still be too much.

-3. Your specific concerns
+3. Your Specific Concerns

 Reitnol is a multi-tasker.
 But if you have specific concerns, it’s better to keep that in mind too.
 For example, if you need a retinol eye cream for dark circles, you can additionally look for brighteners like vitamin C and caffeine in your eye cream.